ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 ### Custom Helpers for Handlebars

-Handlebars.Net supports custom helpers and this functionallity is exposed in the Handlebars task.
+Handlebars.Net supports custom helpers and this functionallity is now exposed in the Handlebars task.
 The way you define a custom helper is by creating a delegate of one of the following types:
 `Action<System.IO.TextWriter,dynamic,object[]>` or if its a block helper `Action<System.IO.TextWriter,dynamic,dynamic,object[]>`.
 `System.IO.TextWriter` must include the namespace since `System.IO` is not one of the namespaces included in a process.

-You can copy and paste the following into a helper action...
+Below are templates for the two different kinds of helpers that you can use as a starting point.

 ```C#
 new Action<System.IO.TextWriter, dynamic, object[]>((writer, context, arguments) =>